webdriverio/native-demo-app/docs/BUILDING.md

 ## Building iOS
 > **NOTE:** This step can only build an iOS-`.app` file that can only be used on a simulator!

-Making an iOS build can be done by running the following command `yarn ios.sim.build`.
+Making an iOS build can be done by running the following command `yarn ios.sim.release`.
 The output can be found in `ios/build/Build/Products/Debug-iphonesimulator/`

 ## Building Android
 > The [keystore](../android/app/debug.keystore) is saved in this project.
 This is normally not a good advice, but this project isn't publishing to the Play Store so all data is filled with dummy data.